 History is full of human beings who have believed in gods—thousands upon thousands of them.
 And just as many great and long-lasting civilizations have all but slipped from our memory, so have the gods they worshiped.

 While today's dominant religions fixate on (and wage wars over) a few prominent deities, we would be wise to remember that billions of people from past centuries believed in—and devoted their lives to—entirely different gods.
 When civilizations lost their dominance, collapsed and were eventually overshadowed by others, so the gods they worshipped declined and lost their relevance.
-If these deities are remembered in the present at all, they are thought only to be quaint relics of a distant, more primitive people.
+If these deities are remembered in the present at all, they are thought only to be quaint relics of distant, more primitive peoples.

 This fact, perhaps more than any other, demonstrates that gods are human inventions, and thrive only so long as groups bound by common belief survive.
 Gods live solely in the minds of men and women, and are conjured up to serve very human personal and political needs.

 Consider the following compilation of gods in whom people have believed over the course of human history.
 By no means an exhaustive list, it nevertheless serves as a reminder that gods have always been, and continue to be, human creations.